ChristosTh/CBL-Assignment---Poker-Game/README.md

 1. Clone the repo in a directory (git clone https://github.com/LeoFischer-12/CBL-Assignment---Poker-Game)
 2. Get in the directory and open the folder in a programming environment or a text editor with Java SDK (e.g. VS Code)
 3. Run the Poker.java program
+4. Please read the rules before setting up the game!

 ---